mendix/docs/content/en/docs/appstore/modules/genai/openai/_index.md

 ### 6.3 Chat Completions with Vision Response is Cut Off (Azure OpenAI)

 When you use Azure OpenAI, it is recommended to set the optional `MaxTokens` input parameter so that the response is not cut off.
-See [Azure OpenAI Documentation](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/gpt-with-vision?tabs=rest%2Csystem-assigned%2Cresource#call-the-chat-completion-apis) for more details.
+For more details, see the [Azure OpenAI Documentation](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/gpt-with-vision?tabs=rest%2Csystem-assigned%2Cresource#call-the-chat-completion-apis).

 ## 7 Read More {#read-more}